Skip to content

 Pros

-• Flexibility to leave without long-term commitment
+• Flexibility to leave without a long-term commitment

-• Ideal for testing Gibraltar before committing
+• Ideal for testing Gibraltar before signing a 12-month lease

 Cons

-• Significantly higher monthly cost
+• Significantly higher monthly cost than an equivalent long-term let

-• Limited availability, especially in desirable locations
+• Limited availability, particularly in popular waterfront locations

-• May need to move multiple times
+• Potential need to move multiple times if your timeline extends

 The Best Strategy for Newcomers